thehyve/delphyne/docs/index.rst

 delphyne offers several benefits to ETL builders:

 - **easy setup**:
-  delphyne automates tedious manual operations, such as the creation of target database schemas and tables, and the loading of standard OMOP vocabularies;
+  tedious manual operations, such as the creation of CDM tables in the target database, and the loading of standard OMOP vocabularies, are fully automated;
 - **flexibility**:
   you can read source data from file or a supported relational database, set the target CDM model to an official version or a custom one, and implement transformations in Python or SQL as you feel comfortable;
+- **tooling**:
+  transformations can take advantage of several built-in methods, e.g. to quickly map source values to standard OMOP concept_ids;
 - **performance**:
-  delphyne provides several options for efficient data extraction and loading, by making use of caching and other performance optimization techniques.
+  delphyne provides many options for efficient data extraction and loading, by making use of caching and other performance optimization techniques.

 Additionally, we provide a ready-to-use ETL framework, **delphyne-template**,